 Public transport – Consider all other forms of transport before using public transport.
 Before and during your journey, check with your transport operator for the latest travel advice on your route.
 Travel may take longer than normal on some routes due to reduced capacity and social distancing measures.
 Allow sufficient time if your journey involves changes between different forms of transport.
 Plan ahead by identifying alternative routes and options in case of unexpected disruption.
 If you can, travel at off-peak times (your transport operator can advise on off-peak times).
 Your employer may agree alternative or flexible working hours to support this.
 Where possible, book your travel online through your transport provider’s ticketing app or website.
 Consider contactless payment to buy tickets.
 Taking a less busy route and reducing the number of changes (for example between bus and train) will help you keep your distance from others.
 Public Health England recommends keeping a 2 metre distance from other people, where possible.
 Where this is not possible you should keep the time you spend nears others as short as possible and avoid physical contact.
 Try to start or end your journey using a station or mode of transport you know to be quieter or more direct.
 For instance, walk the first or last mile of your journey, or alight at an earlier station, where this is possible.

 Face Coverings – There are some circumstances when wearing a face covering may be marginally beneficial as a precautionary measure.
 The evidence suggests that wearing a face covering does not protect you, but it may protect others if you are infected but have not yet developed symptoms.
 This is most relevant for short periods indoors in crowded areas.
-If you can, wear a face covering if you need to use public transport.
+It is mandatory to wear a face covering as from 15th June 2020 if you need to use public transport.
 A face covering is not the same as the surgical masks or respirators used by healthcare and other workers as part of personal protective equipment in industry.
 This type should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers, and those in industrial settings, like those exposed to dust hazards.
-Wearing a face covering is optional and is not required by the law.
-If you choose to wear one, it is important to use face coverings properly and wash your hands before putting them on and after taking them off.
+If you wear a face covering, it is important to use face coverings properly and wash your hands before putting them on and after taking them off.

 Social Distancing – Some routes may be busier than usual due to social distancing measures or changes to previous timetables or schedules.
 Keep your distance from people outside your household.
 Public Health England recommends keeping a distance of 2 metres, where possible.
 The key thing is to not be too close to other people for more than a short amount of time, as much as you can.
 The risk of infection increases the closer you are to another person with the virus and the amount of time you spend in close contact: you are very unlikely to be infected from just walking past another person.
 There may be situations where you can’t keep a suitable distance from people, for example when boarding or alighting, on busier services, at busier times of day and when walking through interchanges.
 In these cases you should avoid physical contact, try to face away from other people, and keep the time you spend near others as short as possible.
-If you can, wear a face covering on public transport.
+At present wear a face covering on public transport and as from 15th June 2020 this will become mandatory.
 Be aware of the surfaces you touch.
 Be careful not to touch your face.
 Cover your mouth and nose with a tissue or your elbow when coughing or sneezing.
 Treat transport staff with respect and follow instructions from your transport operator.
 This may include: